 Considering enhancements to the Ombudsman’s role and function.

-The CCWG-Accountability notes that further enhancements to ICANN Accountability can be accommodated through the accountability review process (see Recommendation #10) or through specific, ad hoc, cross community working group initiatives.
+The CCWG-Accountability notes that further enhancements to ICANN accountability can be accommodated through the accountability review process (see Recommendation #10) or through specific, ad hoc, cross community working group initiatives.

 Changes from the “Third Draft Proposal on Work Stream 1 Recommendations”

-Interim Bylaws clarifications to address Board’s concerns by highlighting that WS2 will be following similar rules as WS1: consensus recommendations, endorsement by Chartering Orgs, ability for the Board to engage in special dialogue, 2/3 threshold for such Board decision etc.
+Interim Bylaws clarifications to address Board’s concerns by highlighting that WS2 will be following similar rules as WS1: consensus recommendations, endorsement by Chartering Organizations, ability for the Board to engage in special dialogue, 2/3 threshold for such Board decision, etc.

-Edits to the documents will include focus on fact that WS2 deliberations will be open to all (similar to WS1)
+Edits to the documents will include focus on fact that WS2 deliberations will be open to all (similar to WS1).

 List of WS2 items is “limited to” instead of “related to”.
 A note is added that clarifies that further items beyond this list can be accommodated through regular review cycles, or specific CCWG.